Salka

 Salka (Ipolyszalka) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1156.

 Geography

 The municipality lies at an altitude of 110 metres and covers an area of 26.066 km².
 It has a population of about 1,069 people.

+Population

 Ethnicity

 The population is about 94% Hungarian and 6% Slovak.

 Facilities

 The village has a small public library, a gym and a football pitch.